-SCORING CRITERIA ACTUAL POINTS POSSIBLE POINTS Budget Justification = 12 points Choose 12 0 points if inadequate an item.
-4 points if the justification is somewhat logical and descriptive, but inconsistent with what one would expect for project type 9 points if the justification is logical, somewhat descriptive, and consistent with what 8 points if the justification is logical, somewhat descriptive, and consistent with what one would expect for project type 12 points if the justification is logical, very descriptive, and consistent with one would expect for project type TOTAL BUDGET DETAILS (Possible = 12 points for all project types) Choose an item.
+SCORING CRITERIA ACTUAL POINTS POSSIBLE POINTS Budget Justification = 12 points 12 0 points if inadequate an item.
+4 points if the justification is somewhat logical and descriptive, but inconsistent with what one would expect for project type 8 points if the justification is logical, somewhat descriptive, and consistent with what one would expect for project type 12 points if the justification is logical, very descriptive, and consistent with one would expect for project type TOTAL BUDGET DETAILS (Possible = 12 points for all project types) Choose an item.
 12